wp-plugins/404-to-start/readme.txt

 Just do a normal upgrade.

 == Changelog ==

+= 1.3.1 (03.03.2011) =
+* Tested on Wordpress 3.5 - OK
+* Slovak translation, thanks to Branco from www.webhostinggeeks.com

 = 1.3 (03.03.2011) =
 * Set custom target Url (any page or site you like)